 (Image enlargement: JPEG version)

-*(1) With regard to the "Social Support Subsidy through Arts and Culture," the amount of the subsidy will be determined after the project is implemented and the performance report documents and associated payment documents are reviewed.
-However, it is possible to receive a partial advance of the grant under prescribed conditions and procedures.
-(As of June 2022)
+*1 In "Social Grant", the amount of the subsidy is determined after the project is implemented after the performance report documents and related payment documents are reviewed.
+However, it is possible to receive partial advance payment of the subsidy under prescribed conditions and procedures.
+(As of June 4, Reiwa)

-An official at the Arts Council Tokyo said, "We are also in the position of worrying together.
-I believe that by sharing the knowledge gained through consultation with other people and "connecting" them, we can help them move forward together toward the goals of the activities they are working on."
+The person in charge of Arts Council Tokyo replied, "We are also in a position to worry together, and I think that by sharing the knowledge gained from receiving consultations from everyone else and "connecting" them, we can support them to move forward together towards the goals of the activities they are working on."

 "There is an advance payment system called estimated payment for the subsidy, but there are various conditions and procedures to use it.
 While adhering to these rules, I would like to be able to support your activities as much as possible." he continued.